angarsky/diveintopython/learn/classes/functions.md

 This article explores the ins and outs of working with methods and functions in classes in Python.
 Specifically, we delve into the important concepts of the class constructor (or `__init__` method), abstract class methods, and the difference between class methods and static methods.
 So if you're looking to elevate your understanding of functions in a class, read on!

-## Fundamentals of Python functions in a class: understanding the basics
+## Fundamentals of Python Functions in a Class

 Python allows us to define functions inside a class.
 These functions are called methods, and they can access the attributes (variables) and methods of the class.
 A class constructor is a special method that is called when an object of a class is created.
 Here are some important concepts related to methods and functions in Python:

-## Mastering the Python class constructor
+## Mastering the Python Class Constructor

 We can define functions in a class, known as methods.
 The class constructor or `__init__` method is a special method that is called when an object of the class is created.
 It is used to initialize the instance variables of a class.